Federated Credential Management API

 This section is non-normative.

-The IDP proactively and cooperatively exposes itself as a comformant agent by exposing a series of HTTP endpoints:
+The IDP exposes a series of HTTP endpoints:

 1. § 3.1 The Well-Known File that points to a Manifest

-2. A § 3.2 Manifest endpoint in an agreed upon location that points to
+2. A § 3.2 The config file in an agreed upon location that points to

 4. A § 3.4 Client Metadata endpoint